-On October 23, 2020, the United States District Court for the Eastern District of Pennsylvania dismissed SEI's federal antitrust claims and declined to rule on the state law claims on the basis that in the absence of the anti-trust claim, the court had no jurisdiction over the state law claims.
-SGSI has appealed the dismissal of the federal anti-trust claims to the Third Circuit Court of Appeals, which is currently pending.
+On October 23, 2020, the federal court dismissed SEI's federal antitrust claims but declined to rule on the state law claims.
+SGSI appealed the dismissal of the federal anti-trust claims to the Third Circuit Court of Appeals.
+On June 30, 2022, the Third Circuit Court of Appeals issued an order denying SGSI's appeal of the District Court's ruling.